NVlabs/ODISE/GETTING_STARTED.md

 * To run __on the cpu__, add `train.device=cpu` at the end.
 * To save outputs to a directory (for images) or a file (for webcam or video), use the `--output` option.

-The default bevahior is to append the user-provided extra vocabulary to the labels from COCO, ADE20K and LVIS.
+The default behavior is to append the user-provided extra vocabulary to the labels from COCO, ADE20K and LVIS.
 To use **only** the user-provided vocabulary use `--label ""`.

 ```